Leading from the Outside-In

 The above issues are part of the “unknown-knowns” that confront those who lead in various capacities.
 However, the much bigger over-arching issue is that of the “unknown-unknowns,” future events of which we currently have no clue or idea.

 Humanity has a tendency towards hyperbole and arrogance.
-Give a politician a podium and the amount of bullshit emanating from his or her mouth is what farmers grave.
+Give a politician a podium and the amount of BS emanating from his or her mouth is what farmers crave.
 The unfortunate aspect of this is that those who espouse have no clue of what they spread far and wide.
 To add to our misfortune the recipients (read voters) often soak it up, either in laziness, political affiliation (read American polarized politics) or in politeness (read Canada).

 So what’s this leading from the outside-in all about?